KingOfTheGamesYT/AdventureKraft/README.md

 # AdventureKraft

-Adds DangerZone and its mods to MineCraft.
+Adds DangerZone and its mods to Minecraft.

 DangerZone is a game made by Richard Clark, which can be [downloaded here](https://www.orespawn.com/download/).